 International students admitted to the Master's degree in Philosophical Sciences are considered for the programme “Excellence Scholarships” sponsored by the University of Milan.

-Notifications to beneficiaries will be made by email before the end of June.
+Notifications to beneficiaries will be made by email in July.

 The Master's degree programme in Philosophical Sciences is open to Bachelor's graduates in Philosophy (class L-5), as well as those who obtained a Bachelor's / three-year university degree, or other, whether in Italy or abroad, which is eligible by law.
 In either case, students must have earned the following academic credits: